-For my many-body simulation I was looking for a way to implement user defined force calculations, which doesn’t break the auto vectorization of the compiler.
-The user should be able to pass a lambda function that takes in two bodies and returns the pairwise interaction force between them, e.g. due to gravity or electromagnetic repulsion.
+For my many-body simulation I was also looking for a way to implement user defined force calculations, but without compromising performance.
+The user should be able to pass a function that takes in two bodies and returns the pairwise interaction force between them, e.g. due to gravity or electromagnetic repulsion.

 for(int i=0; i<particles.size(); i++){